Wedding Flowers 101, Part 3: How much do wedding flowers cost?

 Photograph by Sam Bond Photography

 I don’t believe there should be any secrets about wedding flowers, especially when it comes to making an informed purchase.
 That doesn’t do any favors for anyone.
+And it’s not that I can confirm there is secret-keeping going on, but I do know for sure that having a resource where something brand new is put plainly and simply is always helpful.

 And that is where the similarities stop.